danmcgrath10/audio-visualizer/DEPLOYMENT.md

 # Deployment Guide

-This guide covers deploying Audio Visualizer to various hosting platforms, from simple static hosting to full cloud deployments.
+This guide covers deploying EarGoo to various hosting platforms, from simple static hosting to full cloud deployments.

 ## Table of Contents